OHIF/Viewers/docs/latest/viewer/configuration.md

    * @param {boolean} preventCache Prevent images to be cached in Cornerstone Tools's request pool manager
    * @param {boolean} prefetchDisplaySetsTimeout Prefetch timeout
-   * @param {boolean} displayProgress Whether to display or not the progress bar in the display set
+   * @param {boolean} displayProgress Whether to display or not the progress bar in the display set */
-   * @param {boolean} includeActiveDisplaySet Include or not the active display set while prefetching */
   studyPrefetcher: {
     enabled: true,